-Contracts, 10 is at least 0.30% of MIAX Pearl-listed Total Consolidated Volume ("TCV"), 11 as set forth in the following table:
+("TCV"),11 as set forth in the following table:

-Type of member connection Monthly volume credit Member that connects via the FIX Interface \$250 the MEO Interface 1,000
+Type of member connection Monthly volume credit Member that connects via the FIX Interface Member that connects via the \$250 MEO Interface 1,000

 If a Member connects via both the MEO Interface and FIX Interface and qualifies for the Monthly Volume Credit based upon its Priority Customer volume, the greater Monthly Volume Credit shall apply to such Member.
 The Monthly Volume Credit is a single, once-per-month credit towards the aggregate monthly total of non-transaction fees assessable to a Member.